 Full enumeration: performs exhaustive enumeration of the Markush structure.
 Markush libraries can potentially be vast in size, so the enumeration is limited to a maximum number of structures that you can specify.

 Random enumeration: performs random enumeration (sampling) of the Markush structure.
 This is mostly useful for large Markush libraries where it is not practical to fully enumerate the library.
 Random enumeration allows you to sample the library in a random fashion so that you obtain a good representation of the various structures in the library.
-The same warning about the library size that are described for full enumeration also applies to random enumeration.
+The same warning about the library size that is described for full enumeration also applies to random enumeration.

 Enumerate homology groups: specifies whether homology groups (Alkyl, Aryl, etc.) in the Markush structure should be enumerated with examples of the group.
 Note that this option gives a representative sample of structures for the homology group, but it is definitely a non-exhaustive enumeration.
 (Note that homology groups may represent a huge or even infinite number of specific groups.)